309thEDDGE/weave/CONTRIBUTING.md

 <p>The root folder contains all of the necessary information about Weave, including a <a href="https://github.com/309thEDDGE/weave/blob/main/README.md">README</a> and a <a href="https://github.com/309thEDDGE/weave/blob/main/setup.py">setup.py</a> file to setup the current version of Weave.</p>

 ### .github/workflows
-<p>The <a href="https://github.com/309thEDDGE/weave/blob/main/.github/workflows">.github/workflows</a> folder contains the workflow for Weave and will run tests.
-There are four tests run in the Weave CI/CD workflow: pytest, ruff, pylint, and version_check. </p>
+<p>The <a href="https://github.com/309thEDDGE/weave/blob/main/.github/workflows">.github/workflows</a> folder contains the workflow for Weave and will run tests.</p>

-<p>Pytest ensures that all of the pytests created in the repository pass.
-Ruff will statically analyze your code.
-Pylint will check if your code follows the PEP-8 style guide, which is the style guide that we follow for this repository.
-Version_check will check that the Weave version has been updated in <a href="https://github.com/309thEDDGE/weave/blob/OPAL-1135/weave/__init__.py">weave/__init__.py</a>.</p>

-<p>Note: Pylint MUST pass with a score of 10/10.</p>

 ### License
-<p>The <a href="https://github.com/309thEDDGE/weave/blob/main/license/LICENSE.txt">license</a> folder contains the license for using this repository.
-The license should not be edited by anyone besides the owners of the repository.</p>
+<p>The <a href="https://github.com/309thEDDGE/weave/blob/main/license/LICENSE.txt">license</a> folder contains the license for using this repository, and should only be edited by the repository owners.</p>

 ### Weave
-<p>The <a href="https://github.com/309thEDDGE/weave/tree/main/weave">weave</a> folder contains the functionality of this repository.</p>

-<p>The files in the weave folder contain the functionality for creating and maintaining complex data warehouses.</p>
+<p>The <a href="https://github.com/309thEDDGE/weave/tree/main/weave">weave</a> folder contains the functionality of this repository for creating and maintaining complex data warehouses.</p>

 <p>The files in the <a href="https://github.com/309thEDDGE/weave/tree/main/weave/tests">test</a> folder are used to test the main functionality files in the weave folder.
 These tests should be written using pytest.</p>

 <p>The files in the <a href="https://github.com/309thEDDGE/weave/tree/main/weave/index">index</a> folder are used for the functionality of indexes in complex data warehouses.</p>

 ## Coding Standards
-<p>The entire repository follows the PEP-8 style guide.
-Please refer to the PEP-8 official website <a href="https://pep8.org">https://pep8.org</a> for the guidelines on following the PEP-8 style.</p>
+<p>There are four tests run in the Weave CI/CD workflow: pytest, ruff, pylint, and version_check.</p>

+<p>Pytest ensures that all of the pytests created in the repository pass.
+Ruff will statically analyze your code.
+Pylint will check if your code follows the <a href="https://pep8.org">PEP-8 style guide</a>, which is the style guide that we follow for this repository.
+Version_check will check that the Weave version has been updated in <a href="https://github.com/309thEDDGE/weave/blob/OPAL-1135/weave/__init__.py">weave/__init__.py</a>.</p>

-<p>When a pull request is created, the code must pass the four checks in the Weave CI/CD workflow expalined in the .github/workflows folder.
+<p>When a pull request is created, the code must pass the four checks in the Weave CI/CD workflow expalined in the <a href="https://github.com/309thEDDGE/weave/blob/OPAL-1135/CONTRIBUTING.md#githubworkflows">.github/workflows</a> folder.
 This helps ensures that the code follows our repository style guidelines.</p>

+<p>Note: Pylint MUST pass with a score of 10/10.</p>

 ## Process for Submitting a Pull Request
-Changes to this repository should always be done through pull requests.
-Anyone is welcome to submit a pull request to be reviewed for merging into the main branch.
-However, these changes may not always be accepted by the owners of the repository.
+Changes to this repository should always be done through pull requests and pass through approval before being merged.
 <br>
 <br>
 - 1: Clone the repository in your local environment using `git clone https://github.com/309thEDDGE/weave.git`